Kids’ low COVID-19 vaccination rates called a ‘gut punch’

 Parents who hesitate “are taking an enormous risk and continuing to fuel the pandemic,’’ Murphy said.

 Hospitalizations of children under 18 with COVID-19 in the U.S. have climbed to their highest levels on record in the past few weeks.
+Many have other conditions made worse by COVID-19, though many aren’t sick enough to require intensive care.

 The low vaccination rates and rising hospitalizations are “a gut punch, especially when we’ve been working so hard to keep these kids well,’’ said Dr. Natasha Burgert, a pediatrician in Overland Park, Kansas.